streamthoughts/kafka-connect-file-pulse/README.md

 ## Motivation

-A lot of enterprises rely on files to export/import data between their systems either in near real time or daily.
-Files can be in different textual formats such as CSV, XML, JSON and so one.
+Data is frequently exported, shared and integrated between legacy systems, either in near-real time or daily through the use of files.
+These files can be in a wide variety of formats such as CSV, XML, JSON, Avro, etc.
-A common use case is to decouple those systems by streaming those files into Kafka.
+A modern approach is to decouple these systems by distributing these files in Kafka.

-Connect File Pulse attends to be a simple solution to deal with those kind of files.
+Connect File Pulse is a simple solution to easily integrate any type of data into a centralized Apache Kafka platform and distribute it across your organization.

-Connect File Pulse is largely inspired from functionality provided by both Elasticsearch and Logstash.
+Connect File Pulse is inspired by the features provided by Elasticsearch and Logstash.

 ## Key-Features